Own-Data-Privateer/hoardy-web/README.md

 - compared to `hoardy-web serve`, it's much more complex, it has a builtin web crawler (aka "`pywb` Recorder", which does not work for uncooperative websites anyway), and can also do capture by trying to be an `HTTP` proxy (which also does not work for many websites);

-  I assume it has all these features because `archiveweb.page` is Chromium-only, which forces it to be rather unreliable (see a [list of relevant Chromium's bugs](./extension/page/help.org#chromium-bugs)) and annoying to use;
-  also, it has no equivalent of [`problematic`](./extension/page/help.org#problematic) reqres status of `Hoardy-Web`, making its dumps slightly flaky;
+  I assume it has all these features because `archiveweb.page` is Chromium-only, which forces it to be rather unreliable (see a [list of relevant Chromium's bugs](./extension/page/help.org#chromium-bugs)) and annoying to use when you want to be sure the whole page was captured properly (since it has no equivalent to [`problematic`](./extension/page/help.org#problematic) reqres status of `Hoardy-Web`).

-  meanwhile, in `Hoardy-Web`, the extension work perfectly well under Firefox-based browsers, and captures are pretty reliable there;
+  Meanwhile, `Hoardy-Web` has `problematic` reqres tracking and the extension works perfectly well under Firefox-based browsers, which allow for much more reliable captures.

-  also, under Chromium-based browsers, `problematic` reqres tracking of `Hoardy-Web` helps immensely;

 - since `hoardy-web serve` uses a much simpler and faster to parse `WRR` file format, it is able to add new dumps to its index synchronously with their archival, allowing for their immediate replay.